Table of Contents

 Note that the residuals (observed \(e = y - \hat{y}\)) are estimates of the error (unobserved \(\epsilon = y - x\beta\)).

 What if you would like to run a hypothesis test (generate p-values or confidence intervals) but notice violations of the OLS assumptions?
 Bootstrap confidence intervals of parameter estimates may be used to relax the assumption that \(Y \mid X\) is normal.
-Robust standard errors (Huber-White standard errors, heteroskedasticity-consistent standard errors, sandwich estimator, etc.) may be used to relax the assumption of constant variance.
-However, if the model is misspecified, the parameter estimates are likely to be meaningless outside the descriptive statistic context.
+Robust standard errors (Huber-White standard errors, heteroskedasticity-consistent standard errors, sandwich estimator, etc.) can make standard errors valid under some forms of heteroskedasticity, but they do not fix biased coefficient estimates caused by an incorrect mean structure, omitted confounding, measurement error, or other forms of endogeneity.
+If the mean model is misspecified, the parameter estimates are likely to be meaningful only as descriptive summaries of the fitted linear projection.

 References